 It has so much to offer but hasn't lost what attracted travellers here in the 1st place, it is still a petite piece of tropical paradise for everyone to share and enjoy.

-In those days getting to Ko Tao required a treacherous boat journey from the main land or near by islands, if and when the seas and weatherpermitted but the population continued to grow steadily all the same, even when simple life was hard without much reward.
+The settlers lives consisted of harvesting coconuts, growing vegetables & fruit and of course nourishing themselves with fishing.
+In those days getting to Koh Taorequired a dangerous boat ride from the nearby islands or the mainland, if and when the weatherand seas permitted, but the inhabitants continued to multiply little by little all the same, even when the simple life was hard and without much return.

-The name Koh Taomeans Turtle Island; some say that the name is from the islands shape which is meant to look like an inverted down turtle whilst other people say its from the days when the water around Koh Taowere rich with turtles and the islandwas their main breeding site.
+The name Ko Tao means Turtle Island; some say that the name is due to the islands shape which is meant to look like an upside down turtle whilst others maintain its from the days when the water around KoTao were rich with turtles and Koh Taowas their main breeding ground.

 Departures and arrivals were on the local coconut boats, and even then delays of several days were common place, so back to the hammock and the world of dreams, the boat will come another day.